StackVista/stackstate-docs/use/concepts/stackstate_architecture.md

 ## Data sources

 StackState integrates with external systems to retrieve data.
-Integrations are set up using [StackState Agent](/setup/agent/about-stackstate-agent.md) and/or an associated [integration StackPack](/stackpacks/integrations/README.md).
+Integrations use [StackState Agent](/setup/agent/about-stackstate-agent.md) and/or an associated [integration StackPack](/stackpacks/integrations/README.md).

 ## StackGraph